raspberrypi/documentation/configuration/config-txt/misc.md

 ### logging_level

 Sets the Videocore logging level.
-The value is a Videocore specific bitmask.
+The value is a Videocore-specific bitmask.

 ### arm_64bit

-If set, forces the kernel loading system to assume a 64 bit kernel.
+If set, this forces the kernel loading system to assume a 64-bit kernel.